megagonlabs/blue/README.md

 Then copy the session the USER agent created (i.e. SESSION:493e2083-61a0-4c90-accf-3d372f5b8aac)  so that another agent can participate in the same session:
 ```
 $ cd agents/simple_counter
-$ python src/simple_counter_agent.py --session SESSION:493e2083-61a0-4c90-accf-3d372f5b8aac
+$ python src/simple_counter_agent.py --session SESSION:493e2083-61a0-4c90-accf-3d372f5b8aac --loglevel ERROR
 [...]
 ```
 In the above example, the user enters some text and another agents listens to the sesssion the user agent works in, when the user agent creates a stream and enter text, the counter agent above picks up the stream and computes the length of the user stream and outputs that into another stream in the session..
-You can see the demo stream contents using RedisInsight.
+You can see the demo stream contents using RedisInsight or use Observer agent (see below).

 A more sophisticated example would be where an agent talks to a service over websockets.
 To run an example like that you first need to bring up a web service and then run the agent that talks to the service.
 Let's first build the service as a docker image: